roshakorost/Phial/README.md

     debugImplementation "com.github.roshakorost.Phial:phial-jira:$phialVersion"
     //if you use html logging
     debugImplementation "com.github.roshakorost.Phial:phial-logging:$phialVersion"
+    //if you use auto fill
+    debugImplementation "com.github.roshakorost.Phial:phial-autofill:$phialVersion"
     //if you use key values.
     implementation "com.github.roshakorost.Phial:phial-key-value:$phialVersion"
+    //if you use custom scopes.
+    implementation "com.github.roshakorost.Phial:phial-scope:$phialVersion"
 }
 ```
 *If you use older Android Gradle Plugin change `implementation` to `compile`*